 According to one of our participating students, Sahil Shah, "Participating and winning the nuclear science competition organized by the IAEA and the UAE government was a major event.
 The success shows me that, though I may be fearful or anxious about certain skills, following through and continuing to have a motivated and self improving attitude are the key to endurance and perseverance."

 The winning idea proposed by the students called for the establishment of a citizen science program called “The Global Research and Environmental Education through Nuclear Technology” or GREENTech.
-GREENTech was proposed as a government research arm that would operate in collaboration with other public scientific organizations and institutions worldwide.
-GREENTech would provide education regarding nuclear physical research methods to students, who in turn would provide GREENTech with field data and environmental samples that would then be analyzed through these nuclear methods.
+GREENTech was proposed to be a government research arm and to operate in collaboration with other public scientific organizations and institutions worldwide.
+GREENTech will provide education regarding nuclear physical research methods to students, who in turn provide GREENTech with field data and environmental samples that can be analyzed through these nuclear methods.

-The belief is that, by using big data analysis there will be better depth and breadth of knowledge that will in turn, inform intervention strategies.
+Using big data analysis there will be better depth and breadth of knowledge that will inform intervention strategies.
 This project will directly benefit the environment and protect our mineral, atmospheric and water resources for future generations.
 Another major advantage of this idea lies in its proposed involvement of students from high-schools and universities in nuclear science, and its potential to include more women in STEM research as a means to meet one of the sustainable goal of gender equality.